Iran-Open-Data/LFSIR/docs/tables/raw/data.md

         '
       translation: 'In the past 4 weeks, which method did you use to look for work?
-Registering or following up with other employment agencies
+Registering or following up with government employment agencies

         '
       type: boolean